Ayyub Huseynov: Biography

+Career

+The creative work of Ayyub Huseynov can be divided into three periods.
+The first period covers the years 1930–1950 and is regarded as the early phase of his artistic career.
+The second period, which spans the 1960s to the 1980s, is considered the most productive phase of his creativity.
+The third period, from 1980 to 1990, is viewed as the mature phase of his creative work.

-Education at the Academy of Art in Tbilisi was accompanied by difficulties and successes in mastering artistic skills and deep knowledge.
+Education at the Academy of Art in Tbilisi was accompanied by difficulties and successes in mastering artistic skills and in-depth knowledge.
 During his studies in Tbilisi, he has learned from the prominent Georgian artists and has mastered the skills of perfection in painting.
 After completing higher education, he returned to Nakhchivan.
 During his life in Nakhchivan, he produced artworks for the young artists, who created works of various genres and performances staged at the local theater.
 Here he has prepared artistic designs and costume sketches for many performances with well-known painter Shamil Gaziyev.
-In the theater of Nakhchivan, he created costume sketches and paintings for plays like Abdurrahim bey Hagverdiyev's "Peri-cadu", "Farhad and Shirin" of Samad Vurgun, "Vatan" by Abdulla Shaig, "Polad" by Nagi Nagiyev, "Gunash doğur" by Abulfaz Abbasguliyev.
-A young artist, who was convinced that the artistic environment of Baku will create more opportunities for his future career, moved from Nakhchivan to the capital in 1948.
+In the theater of Nakhchivan, he created costume sketches and paintings for plays like Abdurrahim bey Hagverdiyev's "Peri-cadu", "Farhad and Shirin" by Samad Vurgun, "Vatan" by Abdulla Shaig, "Polad" by Nagi Nagiyev, "Gunash doğur" by Abulfaz Abbasguliyev.
+A young artist, who was convinced that the artistic environment of Baku would create more opportunities for his future career, moved from Nakhchivan to the capital in 1948.
 By that, he became a teacher where he studied for the first time.
-Along with teaching at the Azerbaijan State Art School named after Azim Azimzade, he was also engaged in independent creativity.
-Ayyub Huseynov, who has been teaching here since 1948, worked as a school director in 1956-1965.
 During this period, a successful outcome of the school teaching process was that most of our artists and sculptors, representing Azerbaijan's deserving art in the world, have been trained in the years when he was the director.
 He played an important role in the history of "Azimzadeh School", which was the prestigious educational institution in the former USSR.
 While it is difficult to combine pedagogical activity with creativity, Ayyub Huseynov managed to succeed.
-An artist who has been participating in exhibitions in Baku and the former USSR, as well as outside the country borders, has introduced himself as a master artist in all genres of his own art.
+An artist who has been participating in exhibitions in Baku and the former USSR, as well as outside the country's borders, has introduced himself as a master artist in all genres of his own art.

+Legacy

+In 2006 and 2016, exhibitions dedicated to the 90th and 100th anniversaries of the artist were organized by the Ministry of Culture and Tourism.
+In 2018, the Nizami Cinema Center hosted the premiere of the documentary film “Self-Portrait”, which was dedicated to the life and work of Ayyub Huseynov and commissioned by the Ministry of Culture and Tourism.